Chapter 2:

 “Urgh!
 Fine!
 But we can’t stay here!”
 He sprinted forward, dragging her with him.

-The sound of stray bullets grew louder.
+The sound of stray bullets drew closer.
 People cowered inside the stores, leaving less and less cover to hide around.
 At the end of the road, Hiro could see a barricade of armed Bandito members blocking the path.
 His legs were getting tired; he was running out of options.

 He noticed a tight gap between two buildings.
-It was quite narrow—barely enough for only one person to pass through at a time.
-No one used it as a passageway; instead, it had collected a large pile of litter over time.
+It was barely narrow enough for one person to pass through at a time.
+Since no one used it as a passageway, it had collected a large pile of litter over time.

-The girl shook her head violently; she knew what Hiro’s plan was.
-He grabbed her shoulder and covered her mouth with his hand.
+The girl shook her head violently; she knew what Hiro was planning.
+He grabbed her shoulder and covered her mouth.
 Taking a deep breath, he dove underneath the trash.
 After that, it was a long waiting game.
 Eventually, he heard several footsteps.

 “There’s nobody left in the street,” another reported.
-“We blocked the other side, so the bastards have to still be here.”
+“We blocked the other side, so the bastards should still be here.”

 “Get moving then!
-We’ll have every single building here stripped and searched.”
+We’ll have every single room here stripped and searched.”

 She nodded.

 “Bleh!
-Of all the places you coulda chosen, you picked this dump,” she said.
+Of all the places you coulda chosen, you picked this dump.”

-“Gee, sorry for helping you out.
-That was my bad.”
+“Gee, I’m soooo sorry for helping you out.
+That was totally my bad.”

 He shushed her.
 “Are you trying to get us killed?
 Pipe down.”